mibalbert/UniChatbot/README.md

 ## To get started with this project.

 ### Step 1 - Clone this repo inside a folder of your choosing on your machine.
-  Create a folder on your computer.

-  Type this command "git clone https://github.coventry.ac.uk/302CEM-2122/Team-jellyfish.git"

 ### Step 2 - Creating a virtual enviroment & installing dependencies.

   Download & install Miniconda : https://docs.conda.io/en/latest/miniconda.html

   Open Powershell which is the most "user-friendly" in my opinion terminal for windows users.
   **Just search in the search bar for "Powershell"

   Inside Powershell type the following comands:

   ### Create the virtual enviroment:

     - "conda init"   #should change the begining of the prompt line with (base)